bytedeco/procamtracker/README.txt

 =ProCamTracker=

 ==Introduction==
-ProCamTracker is a user-friendly computer application to turn a perfectly normal pair of projector and camera into a system that can track without markers a real world object (currently limited to matte planar surfaces), while simultaneously projecting on its surface geometrically corrected video images using the direct image alignment algorithm included in JavaCV ( http://code.google.com/p/javacv/ ), an open source library I developed as part of my PhD research.
+ProCamTracker is a user-friendly computer application to turn a perfectly normal pair of projector and camera into a system that can track without markers a real world object (currently limited to matte planar surfaces), while simultaneously projecting on its surface geometrically corrected video images using the direct image alignment algorithm included in JavaCV ( http://code.google.com/p/javacv/ ), an open source library I developed as part of my doctoral research.
 More information about the algorithm itself can be found in the related CVPR 2010 paper, which you may cite if you find this software useful.
 Thank you.

 Samuel Audet, Masatoshi Okutomi, and Masayuki Tanaka.
 Direct Image Alignment of Projector-Camera Systems with Planar Surfaces.
-In Proceedings of the 2010 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR 2010).
+The 23rd IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2010).
 IEEE Computer Society, June 2010. http://www.ok.ctrl.titech.ac.jp/~saudet/publications/cvpr2010.pdf

 This method requires a geometrically and color calibrated projector-camera system.
 To perform the calibration, I recommend the tool I previously released for that purpose, ProCamCalib ( http://www.ok.ctrl.titech.ac.jp/~saudet/procamcalib/ ).

 ==Required Software==
 I wrote the great majority of ProCamTracker in Java and it should run on any platform where an implementation of Java SE 1.6 exists.
-The binary distribution also contains 32-bit and 64-bit x86 versions of natively compiled code (cvkernels) for both Linux and Windows.
-(If anyone compiles it under Mac OS X or other platforms, please send me the binary and I will include it.)
+The binary distribution also contains 32-bit and 64-bit x86 versions of natively compiled code (`cvkernels`) for both Linux and Windows.
+(If anyone compiles it under Mac OS X or another platform, please send me the binary and I will include it.)
 Still, additional software is required.

 Please install the following before running ProCamTracker:
  * An implementation of Java SE 6